marouenbg/ACHR.cu/paper/paper.md

 | Recon2          | 4036/7324            |5000               |1000                  |14014                 | 1110  (QR)  |
 | Recon2          | 4036/7324            |10000              |1000                  |28026                 | 2240  (QR)  |

-Table 1: Runtimes of ACHR in MATLAB and ACHR.cu for a set of metabolic models starting from 30,000 warmup points. *SVD and QR refer to the implementation of the null space computation.
+Table 1: Runtimes of ACHR in MATLAB and ACHR.cu for a set of metabolic models starting from 30,000 warmup points.
+SVD and QR refer to the implementation of the null space computation, m and n respectively refer to the number of metabolites and reactions in the model.

 The implementation of null space computation to constrain the metabolic model was a significant determinant in the final runtime, and the fastest implementation was reported (Table 1).
 Particularly, there was a tradeoff between memory usage and access, and the computation time when either QR or Singular Value Decomposition (SVD) was used.